Culture of Bankura district: Fairs and festivals

 The fairs of Bankura are often organised in consonance with religious festivities.
 Examples of such fairs and festivities are Choitro Gajan of Ekteswar and Dharmarajer Gajan of Beliatore.
 The major Hindu festivals such as Durga Puja, Kali Puja, Lakshmi Puja and Saraswati Puja are celebrated with pomp and grandeur.
 Major festivals of other religions, such as Eid al-Adha, Eid ul-Fitr, Vaisakhi, Budha Purnima, and Christmas are also celebrated.
 Other important fairs and festivals are – Ras Utsab of Bishnupur, Kaliyadaman of Jagadallah and Purandarpur, Pirer Utsab of Indas, Basuli Mela of Chhatna and Dhara Utsab of Susunia.
 Bhadu Puja and Tusu Puja find wide participation of women.

 Jhapan festival, dedicated to the snake goddess Manasa, is observed on the last day of Srabon in the western fringe of the state with a high concentration of tribal population.
 Idols of Manasa, specially made for the occasion, are carried round the village.
 The day is also of great significance for snake charmers in the region with some kissing their snakes.

 Bishnupur Mela is being organised by the state government from 23 to 27 December from 1988, near the Madanmohana Temple.
 About 3-400,000 people visit the mela.
 Besides display and sale of handicraft items, cultural programmes including folk songs, are organized on three stages simultaneously, portraying the rich cultural heritage of this part of Rarh Bhumi.
+Sonamukhi is also famous for Kali and Kartik Festival.

 Bankura Book Fair is organised in December every year.